 La Cité du vin: An interactive wine theme park/museum

-There is so much to do and see at the Cité du Vin (city of wine), which opened its doors to the public in 2016.
-It’s a cross between a museum and a cultural wine theme park where wine comes to life through an immersive visual and sensory experience.
+Even if you’re not into drinking wine, there is so much to do and see at the Cité du Vin (city of wine), which opened its doors to the public in 2016.
+It’s a cross between a museum and a cultural wine theme park where the wine comes to life through an immersive visual and sensory experience.